List of New Brunswick senators: Maritimes regional senators

 ^{1} Party listed was the last party of which the senator was a member.

 ^{2} Senators are appointed to represent their region.
-Each senator may choose to designate a geographic area within their region as his or her division.
+Each senator may choose to designate a geographic area within their region as their division.

 ^{3} Senators are appointed by the governor general on the recommendation of the prime minister.

 Declined Senate appointments

 Only three people have ever declined a Senate appointment, two from New Brunswick and one from Quebec.